 In other primary grades, students are using their hands to dive into literacy.
 Play-doh, twistables, letter stamps, beads, sand and word hunts are common literacy activities while teachers perform small group guided reading instruction and assessments to inform future teaching and help each student find reading success.

 At JHE, we love to share our joy of reading with others!
 Any given day, you will see our students all around the school sharing and enjoying literacy with one another.
 Students partner read, read in small groups, or read with teachers.
 You often will see family members or other staff members reading with students in the hallways or in classrooms.
 We LOVE reading with others at James Hill Elementary and we celebrate it daily!

 We encourage families to continue the love for literacy at home!
 Reading with and to your child is a joyous, shared experience; one that can continue well into the teen years.
-Reading aloud a higher-level novel to intermediate students can expand their vocabulary, model fluency and expression, foster their growing understanding of plot and character development, and provide lots of conversation starters around the reading powers, particularly questioning, inference and transformation.
+Reading aloud a higher-level novel to intermediate students can expand their vocabulary, model fluency and expression, foster their growing understanding of plot and character development, and provide lots of conversation starters around the more advanced reading powers, particularly questioning, inference and transformation.
 Watching a movie based on a book you shared is a great way to discuss visualization and how the director may have visualized something different than you did as a reader.